amarprakashchaubey/amarprakashchaubey/README.md

 - 👨🏽‍💻 I’m currently working on 3D Object Viewer and Design product;
 - 🌱 I’m currently learning Angular, THREE.js and Redux;
 - 💬 I love to discuss with anyone but relevance exists.
-- 📫 How to reach me: amarprakashchaubey@outlook.com;
+- 📫 Seeking for the opportunities.
+If you have any then please email me: amarprakashchaubey@outlook.com;

 <br/>